MSc in Applied Mathematics: Career Path

 • Designing and implementing algorithms to solve mathematical problems.

-• Applying statistical analysis and other mathematical techniques to forecast financial trends and make recommendations about investments and other financial decisions.
+• Applying statistical analysis and other mathematical techniques to forecast financial trends and recommend investments and other financial decisions.

 • Assessing and managing risk using statistical techniques and financial theory.

-• Using mathematical modeling and other analytical techniques to help organizations make better decisions about how to allocate their resources.
+• Mathematical modeling and other analytical techniques help organizations make better resource allocation decisions.

-• Conducting research and developing new mathematical techniques to solve complex problems in fields such as physics, engineering, and computer science.
+• Conducting research and developing new mathematical techniques to solve complex problems in physics, engineering, and computer science.

 • Teaching and mentoring students in applied mathematics or a related field.